rust-lang/rust/text/0000-more-api-documentation-conventions.md

 throughout Rustdoc’s output, so it’s a good idea to keep it short.

 The summary line should be written in third person singular present indicative form.
-Basically, this means write “Returns” instead of “Return.”
+Basically, this means write ‘Returns’ instead of ‘Return’.

 ### English
 [english]: #english

 This section applies to `rustc` and the standard library.

-All documentation is standardized on American English, with regards to spelling, grammar, and punctuation conventions.
+All documentation for the standard library is standardized on American English, with regards to spelling, grammar, and punctuation conventions.
 Language changes over time, so this doesn’t mean that there is always a correct answer to every grammar question, but there is often some kind of formal consensus.

 One specific rule that comes up often: when quoting something for emphasis, use a single quote, and put punctuation outside the quotes, ‘this’.
 When